 The Lisburn and Castlereagh area lies just 6-9 miles south of Belfast.
 Visitors can explore historic villages, quaint shops, Ireland's oldest family-run independent brewery and one of Northern Ireland's most magnificent stately homes.
 The area features an abundance of history and heritage, including the story of the Irish linen industry, as well as plenty of family fun and outdoor adventures.
 View map of attractions >>

 Hillsborough Castle and Gardens

 Hillsborough Castle is one of the most beautiful and interesting historic properties in Northern Ireland.
 The late Georgian mansion, built during the 1770s in Hillsborough Village, is the official residence of the Royal Family when they're visiting Northern Ireland.
 The 96 acres of beautiful grounds surrounding the castle include ornamental gardens, woodlands and waterways.
 Look out for the statue of Ossian - a mythical warrior poet - just outside the main entrance, the Lady Alice Temple, the Quaker Burial Ground and the Ice House.
-Book a tour of the house and gardens to discover more about this fascinating property, or enjoy their Easter celebrations from 15 - 17 April with a Wild and Wonderful Garden Trail.
+Book a tour of the house and gardens to discover more about this fascinating property.

 Irish Linen Centre and Lisburn Museum